 The CRB check is only valid for 3 months so make sure you send off your application as soon as you get this reference number.
 If you leave it too long then you may be forced to get a new CRB check.

-Online applications are not entirely online but allows you to make a start to the CRB check, so to commence with the online CRB application by going clicking here.
-You will be able to download a guide to help you through the process which is as follows:
+Online applications are not entirely online.
+To start the online DBS (CRB) application click here.
+You will be able to download a guide to help you through the process.
+However, all you need to do is:

 - Complete personal details online.